ChenChengKuan/SeqGAN_tensorflow/README.md

    * Python 2.7
    * Tensorflow 1.3
 ## Run the code
-Simplt run `python train.py` will start the training process.
+Simply run `python train.py` will start the training process.
 It will first pretrain the generator and discriminator then start adversarial training.

 ## Results
 The output in experiment.log would be something similar to below: